-Monitoring TP at strategic locations along the main stem of Saugahatchee Creek and on tributaries within the Saugahatchee Creek watershed that drain portions of the City's MS4 will provide sufficient data to evaluate the success of efforts to reduce TP in stormwater and meet TMDL concentrations.
-The City shall make all reasonable efforts to conduct quarterly sampling for TP, water temperature, pH, dissolved oxygen, specific conductance, and turbidity at three locations along the main stem of Saugahatchee Creek, and also at three tributaries within the Saugahatchee Creek watershed (Figure 1.).
-Streamflow in cubic feet per second (cfs) and million gallons per day (MGD) will also be recorded at each sample site when water samples are collected.
-Streamflow at sites 1S, 4S, and 19S will be determined by the City's streamgage located at site 4S on Saugahatchee Creek at the City's Northside Water Pollution Control Facility (WPCF).
-The City will make a reasonable effort to measure streamflow in-situ at sites 5S, 2OS, and 21S after water samples are collected when flow conditions permit.
-Additionally, the City will continue to reasonably support and participate in studies of water quality in the embayment.
+The City shall make all reasonable efforts to monitor TP concentrations in Saugahatchee Creek through sampling at six (6) sites within the Saugahatchee Creek watershed (Figure 1.).
+Single samples will be collected for TP at quarterly intervals throughout the year.
+These samples are typically collected during the months of March, June, September, and December.
+Water temperature, pH, dissolved oxygen, specific conductance, and turbidity will also be measured in-situ at each site.
+Streamflow in cubic feet per second (cfs) and million gallons per day (MGD) will be recorded at each sample site.
+Streamflow at sites 1S, 4S, and 19S will be determined by either the City's streamgage located at site 4S on Saugahatchee Creek at the City's Northside Water Pollution Control Facility (WPCF), or the USGS streamgage site 02418230 located on Saugahatchee Creek at Lee Rd.
+188. The City will make a reasonable effort to measure streamflow in-situ at sites 5S, 20S, and 21S after water samples are collected when flow conditions permit.
+Additionally, the City will continue to reasonably support and participate in studies of water quality in the Saugahatchee Creek embayment.
 Sample sites for monitoring TP in the Saugahatchee Creek watershed are shown in Table 1.
 The sample parameters and corresponding analytical techniques are shown in Table 2.